 We are especially aware that the ongoing Covid-19 pandemic may result in greater pastoral needs across the church family.
 We are also mindful of the hole in pastoral care left with James Clarke's retirement.
 With those factors in mind we are keen to promote and encourage pastoral care across the whole church family at this time.
 Please take time to read the document below:

 We would like to offer you the opportunity to join a short course to help you process your experience of loss, grief and bereavement.
 At All Saints we now have an excellent course of six sessions called: The Bereavement Journey.
 You will meet in small groups, (led by facilitators not counsellors) watching videos and having time for discussion.
 Those who have recently been on the course have found it so valuable to meet with others and share their experiences in a safe place.
 They have learnt much that has brought comfort, reassurance and hope to their journeys.
-The course will be held in the Tiger Lounge on Wednesday mornings, 10.00 am to 11.45am, starting on Wednesday 9 June.
-Alternatively on Monday mornings from 14 June.
-You can sign up using the links below, or by contacting the church office:
+Please contact the church office to register your interest in the next course.

 God loves to speak words of comfort to his people.
 Isaiah chapter 40 is one part of the Bible where he does this most clearly.
 Antonia Easley has put together a series of short meditations on this chapter to help us know and experience God's comfort and care.